Salvora/Novel-Ezy-Coin/README.md

 This script is designed to prevent spending more than required.
 Please, report any oversights.
 (I wasted a lot of coins to prevent double spending.)

+## TO DO

+- Make balance calculation dynamic
+- For UnlockAll, start unlocking from the lowest numbered chapter insted of the highest number
+- Stop the execution when there are no coins left during the unlockAll process

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request on [GitHub](https://github.com/Salvora/Novel-Ezy-Coin).